Professional Photography at Rhode Island State Parks

 If you are not a professional photographer and you are not charging for your services, you do not need to become an approved vendor for groups of 15 or less, as long as you remain in general use areas and do not infringe on the ability of other patrons to enjoy the park and recreate in general use areas.

-Photo shoots that have more than 15 people, use props, or in any way interferes with normal park activities will require a Special Use Permit in addition to becoming an approved vendor.
+Photo shoots that have more than 15 people, use props, or in any way interfere with normal park activities will require a Special Use Permit in addition to becoming an approved vendor.

 Photographers hired for events that require a Special Use Permit from RI State Parks (e.g., wedding, fundraiser), do not need to be approved vendors, as long as the event organizer indicates that there will be a photographer on site, and they take full responsibility for the activity, on their Special Use Permit application.